Cellules souches et autisme: Une frontière prometteuse

 Future Directions and Challenges in the Field

-Le champ de thérapie par cellules souches for ASD is rapidly evolving, with ongoing research and clinical trials.
+Le domaine de thérapie par cellules souches for ASD is rapidly evolving, with ongoing research and clinical trials.
 Future directions include optimizing stem cell differentiation methods, developing personalized treatments, and addressing the challenges of translating preclinical findings into effective clinical applications.
-Collaboration entre les chercheurs, cliniciens, and patient advocates is essential to advance the development of safe and effective stem cell therapies for ASD.
+Collaboration entre chercheurs, cliniciens, and patient advocates is essential to advance the development of safe and effective stem cell therapies for ASD.